elves/elvish/README.md

 ## Name

 In [roguelikes](https://en.wikipedia.org/wiki/Roguelike), items made by the elves have a reputation of high quality.
-These are usually called **elven** items, but I chose **elvish** for an obvious reason.
+These are usually called **elven** items, but I chose **elvish** because it ends with "sh".
+It also rhymes with fish, a shell that I once contributed to.

-* The adjective for elvish is also "elvish", not "elvishy" and definitely not "elvishish".

-* Capitalize "elvish" as if it is an ordinary noun, i.e. only when it starts a sentence or is part of a heading.
+When using the word elvish, i.e. not referring specifically to the command but the shell in general, capitalize it as if it is an ordinary noun.
+For instance, "Elvish is a good shell.", "What a good shell is elvish!"